Naima16/Cholera-phage-antibiotics/Statistics&Visualization/readme.md

 #### Content :

+* Post-inStrain filtering to remove false positive SNVs (adapted from Garud and Good et al. 2019
 * Figures: Code to generate figures and supplementary figures.

 * GAMs : Code for the generalized additive mixed models with :